-The Complex Research Process

-Step One: Identify the Facts

-The importance of fully identifying all the facts relevant to a research assignment cannot be over-emphasized.
+The Complex Research Process Step One: Identify the Facts The importance of fully identifying all the facts relevant to a research assignment cannot be over-emphasized.
 Again and again many senior members of the litigation bar have emphasized how many cases are actually won or lost on the facts.
-It is not that often that you will come across an area of law in which there is little or no jurisprudence: "the law is the law".
+It is not that often that you will come across an area of law in which there is little or no jurisprudence.
+A familiar maxim is: "the law is the law is the law".
 It can fairly be said, however, that the facts of each case are generally unique, and it is the application of the law to the unique facts at hand which will usually dictate the outcome of the litigation.